 | Tulsi tea | 1+ year | Few drops in warm water |

-| Steam inhalation | 6+ months | Sit in steamy bathroom |
+| Steam inhalation | 6+ months | Sit with baby in a steamy bathroom — never hold a baby over a bowl/pot of hot water (serious scald risk) |

 What to AVOID